dougeby/IntuneDocs/intune/developer/app-sdk-android.md

     In this second case, multi-identity apps must take care to set the thread identity appropriately (or pass an explicit identity to the `getPolicy` call).

 ### Exported services
 The AndroidManifest.xml file included in the Intune App SDK contains **MAMNotificationReceiverService**, which must be an exported service to allow the Company Portal to send notifications to a managed app.
 The service checks the caller to ensure that only the Company Portal is allowed to send notifications.

 ### Reflection limitations
-Some of the MAM base classes (for example, MAMActivity, MAMDocumentsProvider) contain methods (based on the original Android base classes) which use parameter or return types only present above certain API levels.
+Some of the MAM base classes (for example, `MAMActivity`, `MAMDocumentsProvider`) contain methods (based on the original Android base classes) which use parameter or return types only present above certain API levels.
 For this reason, it may not always be possible to use reflection to